-Doctoral study carrels on the 2^{nd} floor of the library are available for use.
+Doctoral study carrels on the $2^{nd}$ floor of the library are available for use.
 Availability, special considerations, and reservations will be maintained by the Research Librarian.
 For more information regarding the carrels and to make reservations for daily available timeslots, doctoral students should visit http://mbts.cc/doctoralcarrels.

-6.1 Self-Plagiarism Policy
+6.1 MBTS Statement of Integrity and Plagiarism Policy